taymur12/Medservice-healthcare/README.md

-This is the health related website.
-This website fully dynamic and user friendly as well.</br>
+This is a simple health related website.
+This website is fully dynamic and user-friendly as well.</br>

 What things used in this website are discussed below</br>
 <li>This Website made by html,css, and javascript framework(react)</li>